Euthanasia of dog Loki: Owner feels 'vindicated' by AVS findings, says he lived through hell

 The case sparked outrage among some netizens who felt euthanasia was not justified.
 Some identified and exposed the owners, and criticised the Mount Pleasant Veterinary Group that conducted the euthanasia.

-Exclusively Mongrels has taken legal action against Mr Mygind for what it said was a breach of the adoption agreement.
-The parties are undergoing mediation, Mr Mygind said.
+Exclusively Mongrels has taken legal action against Christian, 37, for what it said was a breach of the adoption agreement.
+The parties are undergoing mediation, Christian said.

-"We do of course feel vindicated, but have still lived through personal hell for four months, where we just had to sit and wait for the conclusions," Mr Mygind told CNA in an email interview, referring to the AVS investigation.
+"We do of course feel vindicated, but have still lived through personal hell for four months, where we just had to sit and wait for the conclusions," Christian told CNA in an email interview, referring to the AVS investigation.
 CNA also spoke to him on a WhatsApp video call.

 "We could of course have jumped online like so many others, but we wanted to respect AVS, the court and their processes," he added.

-Note: Editor's note: The surname of Loki's owner has been removed from this article after he made a request following its publication.